mvolkmann/blog/src/ocaml.md

 ### Unit Tests

-Dune supports several kinds of tests, including inline tests.
+Dune supports several kinds of tests, including inline, expectation, and "cram" tests.
+Expection tests are similar to Jest snapshot tests.
+Jest is a JavaScript test framework.

-The following steps add inline tests to the `demo` project above and run them.
+The following steps add tests to the `demo` project above and run them.
-Inline tests can only be used in libraries defined in the `lib` directory, not in the `bin` directory.
+It seems that tests can only be used in libraries defined in the `lib` directory, not in the `bin` directory.

-1. Enter `opam install ppx_inline_test`
+1. Enter `opam install ppx_inline_test` to enable only inline tests or enter `opam install ppx_expect` to enable both inline and expectation tests.

 1. Change `lib/dune` to the following: